mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 for range by one if the firer is using a scope.

 Very Long: A Very Long barrel adds 100% to receiver weight and 100% to cost.
-Range for high-velocity weap- ons is increased by 25%.
+Range for high-velocity weap-ons is increased by 25%.
 Additionally, a Very Long barrel reduces the negative DM for range by two if the firer is using a scope.